AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/Nessie_automatically_testing_JavaScript_APIs_with_asynchronous_callbacks.pdf)
 * **Abstract:** Previous algorithms for feedback-directed unit test generation iteratively create sequences of API calls by executing partial tests and by adding new API calls at the end of the test.
 These algorithms are challenged by a popular class of APIs: higher-order functions that receive callback arguments, which often are invoked asynchronously.
 Existing test generators cannot effectively test such APIs because they only sequence API calls, but do not nest one call into the callback function of another.
 This paper presents Nessie, the first feedback-directed unit test generator that supports nesting of API calls and that tests asynchronous callbacks.
 Nesting API calls enables a test to use values produced by an API that are available only once a callback has been invoked, and is often necessary to ensure that methods are invoked in a specific order.
 The core contributions of our approach are a tree-based representation of unit tests with callbacks and a novel algorithm to iteratively generate such tests in a feedback-directed manner.
 We evaluate our approach on ten popular JavaScript libraries with both asynchronous and synchronous callbacks.
 The results show that, in a comparison with LambdaTester, a state of the art test generation technique that only considers sequencing of method calls, Nessie finds more behavioral differences and achieves slightly higher coverage.
 Notably, Nessie needs to generate significantly fewer tests to achieve and exceed the coverage achieved by the state of the art.

-### Challenges in Firmware Re-Hosting, Emulation, and Analysis
+### Challenges in Firmware Re-Hosting, Emulation, and Analysis (ACM Computing Surveys 2020)
 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/Challenges_in_firmware_rehosting_emulation_and_analysis.pdf)
 * **Abstract:** System emulation and firmware re-hosting have become popular techniques to answer various security and performance related questions, such as determining whether a firmware contain security vulnerabilities or meet timing requirements when run on a specific hardware platform.
 While this motivation for emulation and binary analysis has previously been explored and reported, starting to either work or research in the field is difficult.
 To this end, we provide a comprehensive guide for the practitioner or system emulation researcher.
 We layout common challenges faced during firmware re-hosting, explaining successive steps and surveying common tools used to overcome these challenges.
 We provide classification techniques on five different axes, including emulator methods, system type, fidelity, emulator purpose, and control.
 These classifications and comparison criteria enable the practitioner to determine the appropriate tool for emulation.
 We use our classifications to categorize popular works in the field and present 28 common challenges faced when creating, emulating, and analyzing a system from obtaining firmwares to post emulation analysis.